Dragon Dia: Dragon Gate (2018–present)

 Dia made his professional wrestling debut in Dragon Gate on the first night of the Gate Of Evolution 2018 from November 6, where he teamed up with his coach Dragon Kid in a losing effort against R.E.D.
 (Eita and Yasushi Kanda).
 After two years of rookie status, he eventually began chasing various championships, and capturing the Open the Triangle Gate Championship alongside Ben-K and Strong Machine J from Team Toryumon (Dragon Kid, Kenichiro Arai and Ryo Saito) on February 29, 2020 at Dragon Gate Champion Gate In Osaka.
 His biggest accomplishment to date is the Open the Brave Gate Championship, title which he has firstly won at Open the New Year Gate 2022 on January 12 by defeating SB Kento.

 Dia is known for competing in various of the promotion's signature events, such as the King of Gate tournament, making his first appearance at the 2020 edition where he defeated Takashi Yoshida in the first rounds but fell short to Kazma Sakamoto in the second round.
 At the 2022 edition, he fought into a double disqualification against H.Y.O which attracted an elimination for both of them from the first rounds.

 Dia competed in the Gate of Destiny series of pay-per-views, which is considered to be the promotion's top yearly event.
-He made his first appearance at the 2019 edition where won a 10-man battle royal also involving Ho Ho Lun, Jimmy, Kagetora, Kanjyuro Matsuyama, Mondai Ryu, Oji Shiiba, Punch Tominaga, Stalker Ichikawa and Shachihoko Boy.
+He made his first appearance at the 2019 edition where he won a 10-man battle royal also involving Ho Ho Lun, Jimmy, Kagetora, Kanjyuro Matsuyama, Mondai Ryu, Oji Shiiba, Punch Tominaga, Stalker Ichikawa and Shachihoko Boy.
 During his tenure, Dia joined various stables.
 The first one was "Team Dragon Gate".
 At the 2020 edition of the Gate of Destiny, he teamed up with stablemates Ben-K and Strong Machine J to defeat R.E.D.
 (BxB Hulk, Dia Inferno and H.Y.O) in six-man tag team action.
-The second unit he joined was "Masquerade" and at the 2021 edition of Destiy, he teamed up eith stablemates Kota Minoura and La Estrella to defeat R.E.D.
+The second unit he joined was "Masquerade" and at the 2021 edition of Destiny, he teamed up with stablemates Kota Minoura and La Estrella to defeat R.E.D.
 (Kai, Diamante, SB Kento and Dia Inferno).
 His current unit is D'courage.
 At the 2022 edition of the Destiny, he teamed up with stablemate Madoka Kikuta to retain the Open the Twin Gate Championship over Natural Vibes (Big Boss Shimizu and Strong Machine J).

-Independent circuit (2022–present)
+Other Promotions (2022–present)

-The only other promotion from the Japanese independent scene for which Dia has worked is Pro Wrestling Noah.
+The only other promotion from the Japanese scene for which Dia has worked is Pro Wrestling Noah prior to his entry in Best of the Super Juniors 31 in New Japan Pro Wrestling.
 He took part in a cross-over event promoted by them alongside Dragon Gate on November 11, 2022, the NOAH Global Dream where he teamed up with Alejandro, Dragon Kid, Xtreme Tiger and Ninja Mack to defeat Kongo (Hajime Ohara and Hi69) & Z-Brats (BxB Hulk, Diamante & H.Y.O).